 Students will develop the skills, knowledge and ability to create a live-action short film.
 Working in groups students will take on the role of either a screen-writer, a director, a cinematographer, an art director, a sound recordist/composer or an editor.
 Emphasis in this course will be focused on original treatment of the story through crew collaboration and creative processes for location film production.

 On successful completion of the course students will be able to:

-1. Develop skills, knowledge and understanding of screen-based drama production practice by allowing students to build on existing skills through production roles and collaborative group work;
+1. Develop skills, knowledge and understanding of short film production through collaborative filmmaking practice;

-4. Provide an awareness and understanding of the industry expectations in regard to OHS issues, risk assessments, budgeting, ethical and moral issues, and safe working practices.
+4. Demonstrate an understanding of industry expectations in regard to WHS, risk assessments, budgeting, ethical and moral issues, and safe working practices.

 Topics to be covered are:

 - Professional production practices and creative processes for screen-based practitioners working in collaborative groups.

 - Industry expectation for short film productions including budgets, planning and scheduling, risk assessments, legal and copyright issues.

 - Editorial, technical and aesthetic content development for short film productions.